Where are they now? The Real Madrid team from Cristiano Ronaldo’s debut

 Tebar only ever made one appearance for Madrid’s first team, and he has since played for several clubs in Spain.

-In 2014 he had a short spell with Brentford and more recently has been playing in the Indian Super League with the Delhi Dynamos.
+In 2014, he had a short spell with Brentford and more recently played in the Indian Super League with Delhi Dynamos and Odisha FC.